Zuntan03/EasyWan22/README_en.md

 - Fine-tuned the `Refiner` settings.
 - Added support for notifications when generation is complete.
 	- Can be disabled with the `SystemNotification` node.
 - Changed the default `TextEncoder` from `Native` to `Kijai`.
 	- While accuracy is reduced due to fp8 not being `scaled`, it has the benefits of avoiding the issue where GPU is sometimes not used and supporting disk cache.
+- Asset Webp saving is no longer treated as a target for frame interpolation.
+- Updated 'User Feedback'.
+- Added 4 types of samples `20250812-GeneralNsfw_A~D` to Sample.
+	- These are simply generated using `GeneralNsfw` preset with random loading of past images thrown into folders via `LoadImageFrom`.
+	- The highlights are the revival of kanji in speech bubbles through V2V Refiner and fluid simulation.
+	- Can be disabled with the `SystemNotification` node.
+- Changed the default `TextEncoder` from `Native` to `Kijai`.
+	- While accuracy is reduced due to fp8 not being `scaled`, it has the benefits of avoiding the issue where GPU is sometimes not used and supporting disk cache.